 Call the NAMI Howard County office at (410) 772 – 9300 to schedule a presentation.
 A coordinator will contact you to discuss your needs and to arrange a presentation time and location convenient for your group.
 You provide the audience and VCR or DVD monitor and NAMI Howard County will provide the trained presenters at no cost to you.

-PARENTS AND TEACHERS AS ALLIES: IN-SERVICE MENTAL HEALTH EDUCATION FOR SCHOOL PROFESSIONALS & PARENTS
+IN-SERVICE MENTAL HEALTH EDUCATION FOR SCHOOL PROFESSIONALS & PARENTS

-Parents and Teachers as Allies is a 90 minute in-service program focusing on helping school professionals and families within the school community better understand the early warning signs of mental illnesses in children and adolescents and how best to intervene so that youth with mental health treatment needs are linked with services.
+We offer programs focusing on helping school professionals and families within the school community better understand the early warning signs of mental illnesses in children and adolescents and how best to intervene so that youth with mental health treatment needs are linked with services.

 Call the NAMI Howard County office at (410) 772 – 9300 to schedule a presentation.